Sibila

 Sibila is a village and rural commune in the Cercle of Ségou in the Ségou Region of southern-central Mali.
 The commune contains 15 villages in an area of approximately 280 square kilometers.
 In the 2009 census it had a population of 19,185.

+Sibila was the seat of the small kingdom of Sana or Sanadougou, originally ruled from nearby Sana Madougou ruled by a branch of the Traore dynasty.
+Abderrahmane al-Sa'di, author of the Tarikh al-Sudan, visited the kingdom in 1643.
+The town was sacked by Bambara mercenaries in 1645.